qwiklabs-org/horizon-sdv/workloads/android/pipelines/environment/cf_instance_template/README.md

 - `main` - the main working branch of `android-cuttlefish`
 - `v1.1.0` - the latest tagged version.

-This will result in an instance template of the form `instance-template-cuttlefish-vm-main-debian` or `instance-template-cuttlefish-vm-v110-debian`.
+This will result in an instance template of the form `instance-template-cuttlefish-vm-main` or `instance-template-cuttlefish-vm-v110`.

 User may define any valid version so long as it supports `tools/buildutils/build_packages.sh` because the scripts are dependent on that build script.

+### CUTTLEFISH_INSTANCE_UNIQUE_NAME

+Optional parameter to allow users to create their own unique instance templates for their own usage in development, testing.

+If left empty the name will automatically derived from `ANDROID_CUTTLEFISH_REVISION`, e.g. `cuttlefish-vm-main` and create instance template `instance-template-cuttlefish-vm-main`.

+If user defines a unique name, ensure the following is met:

+- The name should start with `cuttlefish-vm`
+  - Jenkins CasC must be updated to provide a new `computeEngine` entry for this unique template.
+  - Choose a sensible label, such as `cuttlefish-vm-unique-name`
+  - This new cloud will appear in `Manage Jenkins` -> `Clouds`
+  - Tests jobs may then reference that unique instance through `JENKINS_GCE_CLOUD_LABEL` parameter to the new cloud label.

+**Note:** Must be a match of regex `(?:[a-z](?:[-a-z0-9]{0,61}[a-z0-9])?)`, i.e lower case.

 ### MACHINE_TYPE